 It used to be that you had to master an authoring tool, license a learning management system (LMS) – or come up with a workaround – figure out hosting and e-commerce, and then somehow deal with end user support.
 These days, you can get across the finish line with little more than a Web cam and an Internet connection.

-In this post I take a quick look at some of the options that are out there for helping you distribute and sell courses and instructional videos on the Web.
+In this post I take a quick look at some of the options that are out there for helping you distribute and sell online courses and instructional videos on the Web.

 The first part of this list options that may be particularly good for individual experts (speakers, consultants, trainers) – some of them even have public marketplaces for helping you find customers.

 The second part veers toward somewhat more sophisticated LMS and/or content creation features (with a correspondingly higher price tag, in most cases).
-These options still make it easy to sell your courses, but leave more (or all) of the responsibility for promotion of your courses with you.
+These options still make it easy to sell online courses, but leave more (or all) of the responsibility for promotion of your courses with you.
 All of platforms mentioned here are offered on a SaaS (Software as a Service) basis.

 Academy of Mine